YoshiokaHaruki/AMXX-Point-Map-Maker/README.md

 }
 ```

-- `"object1"` - This is the name of our object, followed by an array with all the points.
-In order to remove the dots from the object we need, we need to use the names of objects from the `json` file that is specified in `""`
+- `"object1"` - this is the name of our object, followed by an array with all the points.
+In order to get point from the object we need, we need to use the native with the name of the object from the `json` file, which is specified in `""`
 - `[*, *, *]` - One of our points

 ---